May 20, 2025

 Meal expenses

-Employees can be reimbursed for food expenses incurred as part of their work duties, but they must provide documentation like the purchase date, location, and amount.
-If the meal is shared, the reimbursement claim should also include details about any guests, such as their names, titles, and companies.
+Employees can be reimbursed for food expenses as part of their work duties, but they must provide documentation like the purchase date, location, and amount.
+If the meal is shared, the reimbursement claim should include details about guests, such as their names, titles, and companies.
 The requirements may vary by company, but it's generally best to include this information to avoid double payment if the employee also receives a meal allowance.

-Invoice vs. receipt: What's the difference?
+Invoice vs. purchase receipt: What's the difference?

 The key difference is that an invoice is a request for payment, while a receipt is the documentation of that payment being made.
 Businesses use both invoices and receipts as part of their overall financial management and accounting processes.